-We have developed several enterprise-wide tools to aid in understanding and monitoring operational risk.
-The business environment and internal control factors tools include a detailed and high level self-assessment program, key risk indicators and operational loss capture and notification.
+Several enterprise-wide tools are used to identify, assess and monitor operational risk.
+The business environment and internal control factors tools include a detailed risk and control self-assessment and high level self-assessment program.
+Key risk and key performance indicators help us to proactively assess changes to the risk environment.
+Internal operational loss data capture drives root cause analysis and lessons learned for continuous improvement.

 Operational losses are captured in the general ledger accounts that are mapped to the seven operational risk event categories specified in the U.S. capital rules.

-Information on operational losses that exceed \$10,000 must be maintained in a central database.
-We have established policies that require business managers to escalate to senior management within 72 hours operational risk events where the most likely outcome based on available information is a financial impact of \$50,000 or greater.
-This notification is sent to Business/Corporate Staff Senior Manager, the Business Chief Risk Officer, the Chief Operational Risk Officer, Business Legal Representative/General Counsel, and for higher threshold amounts, the CRO, the CFO and Corporate General Counsel are also notified.
-The event information from the central database is input to the operational risk capital model along with external loss data.
+Our policies require that information on operational risk events with a financial impact of \$10,000 or greater be maintained in a central database.
+Business managers are required to escalate to senior management within 72 hours operational risk events where the most likely outcome based on available information is a financial impact of \$50,000 or greater.
+This notification is sent to the Business/ Corporate Staff Senior Manager, the Business/ Corporate Staff Chief Risk Officer, the Chief Operational Risk Officer, the Business Legal Representative/General Counsel, and for higher threshold amounts, the CRO, the CFO, and the Corporate General Counsel are also notified.
+The event information from the central database is input to the operational risk capital model along with external loss data

-Operational losses are reviewed and reported monthly.
+Operational losses are reviewed and reported monthly to the Chief Operational Risk Officer, the Business Chief Risk Officers, and the Operational Risk Officers.
 The reporting provides commentary on trends or drivers of losses, total losses by sector and losses expressed as a percentage of revenue.